Friday, July 14, 2023

 The buildings were color coded (blue - stone, red - brick, yellow - wood) and other details that insurance agents and firemen would find useful.
 Library of Congress holds many maps by Sanborn, those for Ellicott City: 1887, 1894, 1899, 1904, 1910.
 HERE

 I've included these maps many times in past blog posts, and will continue.
 Today I posted many images of the large Patapsco Flour Mill on my Researching Food History blog.
-That post was initially intended for this blog, so I've compiled links to EC posts using Sanborn maps.
+That post was initially intended for this blog, so I've compiled links to my EC blog posts that use Sanborn maps.

 Key for the maps 1894